emmercm/igir/docs/installation.md

 # Installation

-Igir is supported on :fontawesome-brands-windows: Windows, :fontawesome-brands-apple: macOS,:fontawesome-brands-linux: Linux, and every other operating system that [Node.js](https://nodejs.org) supports.
+Igir is supported on :fontawesome-brands-windows: Windows, :fontawesome-brands-apple: macOS, :fontawesome-brands-linux: Linux, and every other operating system that [Node.js](https://nodejs.org) supports.

 There are a few different installation options offered for Igir with varying levels of technical complexity.
 Every option will require some baseline understanding of command-line interfaces (CLIs).